JasonCDN/ARDVARC/libraries/ArmControl/README.md

 Moves the arm to be ready to pick up a target.
 This means the jaws are open and down at ground level.

+### void dumpTargets()

+Moves the dump servo in such a manner as to dump out the targets.